Modern California residential street in an inland suburban neighborhood

 3. Can you finance the property with a portfolio or DSCR loan, or do you need agency financing?
 If you need Fannie/Freddie rates and terms, the LLC adds title-transfer risk.
 If you can accept portfolio pricing, the LLC is easier to implement from closing.

-4. Are you comfortable with the annual $800–$12,590 California cost?
-For a single property under $250k gross receipts, the cost is $800/year.
-For a portfolio generating $1M+ in rent, the cost climbs to $6,000+.
+4. Are you comfortable with the annual California cost?
+For a single property under the gross-receipts threshold, the cost is the minimum tax alone.
+For a portfolio generating substantial rent, the cost climbs.
 Compare to your insurance premium and decide.

 5. Do you plan to transfer the property to heirs, and does Prop 19 reassessment matter?
-If yes, the LLC does not avoid reassessment—Prop 19 applies regardless of title structure.
+If yes, the LLC does not avoid reassessment.
+Prop 19 applies regardless of title structure.
 If estate planning is your primary goal, consult an attorney about trust-based strategies instead.

 If you answered "yes" to questions 1, 2, and 3, and "comfortable" to question 4, a California LLC is likely worth the cost.
-If you answered "no" to 1 and 2, start with a $2M umbrella policy and revisit the LLC question when you acquire your second property.
+If you answered "no" to 1 and 2, start with a substantial umbrella policy and revisit the LLC question when you acquire your second property.

 How NextGen Coastal Supports LLC-Titled Properties